 The students are enrolled in Tulane’s LLM program, studying international finance and credit law.

-Last week, they were treated to a welcome lunch, and were joined by law Dean David Meyer, Tulane Law Prof. Guiguo Wang and Prof. Mingqing You (LLM’05), who returned to Tulane this fall a visiting professor from Zhongman University of Economics and Law in Wuhan, China, teaching a course on Chinese Public and Environmental Law.
+Last week, they were treated to a welcome lunch, and were joined by law Dean David Meyer, Tulane Law Prof. Guiguo Wang and Prof. Mingqing You (LLM’05), who returned to Tulane this fall a visiting professor from Zhongnan University of Economics and Law in Wuhan, China, teaching a course on Chinese Public and Environmental Law.

 The significant academic partnership began about a year ago and will entail an ongoing exchange of faculty teaching short courses at the two partner institutions, funding faculty research collaboration and eventually providing 25 full-tuition scholarships annually for Xiangtan students to pursue LLMs at Tulane Law.